checkmarx-ts/CxQueryReplicate/README.md

 ## Step 3 : Additional Parameters

-CxQueryReplicate has additional parameters which can be used to tailor the run towards specific use cases

 `--query_levels` specifies which query levels will be copied to the destination instance.
 By default this is set to `corp team`.
 Multiple levels can be specified, and in any order, separated by space.
 The available values are `corp`, `team` and `project`

 Example usage :